Barry Shollenberger

 Barry John Shollenberger (born 1941) is a retired American baseball and football coach.
 During his career, Shollenberger worked in both sports while with Tampa Bay Technical High School from 1965 to 1973.
 In college baseball, Shollenberger started out with the Alabama Crimson Tide baseball team as an assistant coach in 1974.
-He then became the head coach for the Middle Georgia Junior College team in 1976.
+He then became the head coach for Middle Georgia Junior College in 1976.
 As the head coach for Western Kentucky University from 1977 to 1979, Shollenberger had 77 wins, 64 losses and 3 ties.

 With Alabama from 1980 to 1994, Shollenberger amassed 487 wins, 334 losses and 1 tie.
 During this time period, Shollenberger appeared at the championship game during the 1983 College World Series and was the Baseball America College Coach of the Year that year.
 Apart from coaching, Shollenberger was a minor league pitcher from 1961 to 1965.
 While with the Waterloo Hawks, Shollenberger received the Midwest League Top MLB Prospect Award in 1962.

 Early life and education

-In 1941, Shollenberger was born in Pennsylvania.
+Shollenberger was born in Pennsylvania in 1941.
 During the 1950s, Shollenberger attended Reading High School and began his baseball career there.
 With the Reading Red Knights, Shollenberger was a pitcher in the East Penn League from 1957 to 1959.

 At the end of the 1950s, Shollenberger was part of the American Legion Baseball league with Berks County and Pulaski.
 While in the American Legion, Shollenberger pitched in the 1959 All-Star game for Pennsylvanian teams and was named one of the Most Valuable Players after the event.

-For his post-secondary education, he first earned a Bachelor of Arts in 1965 from Moravian College.
-He later attended Tampa University in the 1960s as a graduate student.
-Throughout the 1970s, Shollenberger completed a Master of Arts at Western Kentucky University and a Doctor of Education at the University of Alabama.
+In 1965, he earned a Bachelor of Arts in 1965 from Moravian College.
+He later attended the University of Tampa in the 1960s as a graduate student.
+In the 1970s, Shollenberger completed a Master of Arts at Western Kentucky University and a Doctor of Education at the University of Alabama.